vapo643/SimHBSftwerdv/replit.md

 Inter Bank API: Complete integration for automated boleto generation with focus on anti-fragile RBAC system and comprehensive automated proposal lifecycle management.
 Security: "Redobrada" (doubled) security measures required for banking/loan data - maximum OWASP Top 10 compliance is critical.
 Production Timeline: Software to be deployed at Eleeve loan stores by next week (August 2025) - ALL INTEGRATIONS READY FOR PRODUCTION DEPLOYMENT.
+Formalization Interface: ✅ UNIFIED - Attendant and Administrator interfaces must be identical.
+Both roles now have the same access to formalization controls and functionality (August 2025).

 ## System Architecture